xddxdd/blog/source/_posts/en/article/modify-website/dn42-experimental-network-2020.lantian/index.md

       - But the overhead should be tiny, so setting to 0 is no issue here.
     - If set to 1 (strict), if the packet doesn't come from the "best" network interface (or in other words, your machine will reply to the packet on a different network interface), the packet will be **dropped**.
       - Having different network interfaces for source and reply is **very common** in DN42, so **MAKE SURE** you don't set `rp_filter` to 1!
-    - If set to 2 (relaxed), Linux will only drop packets that don't have a source address in the routing table, which means it doesn't know how to properly reply to them.
+    - If set to 2 (relaxed), **in theory**, Linux will only drop packets that don't have a source address in the routing table, which means it doesn't know how to properly reply to them.
-      - I'm using this right now since it reduces some overhead on invalid packets (that are rare anyway).
+      - However, theory is just theory.
+In newer versions (5.0+) of the kernel, still, a lot of normal packets with correct source addresses are dropped.
+Therefore, don't use this mode, please stick to 0 instead.
 - Then, **MAKE SURE** to turn off any tool that helps you configure `iptables` easily, such as UFW.
   - These easy tools may use some assumptions that are suitable for personal users but are not suitable for DN42, such as using conntrack.
     - Conntrack filters packets from links it hasn't seen before, effectively doing strict `rp_filter`.